Art Thief

 In the 1990s I learned to paint floorcloths, canvas rugs, which ever since have adorned my home.
 Floorcloths are a craft: useful, full of process, measurement, and design.
 I like the process, but what I especially like is the fact that no one in the world has rugs like my rugs.
 They are unique to me, and this idea of working to produce some real, visual thing in the world that expresses your own creative intent took hold.

-In 2012, by chance, I took a workshop in monoprinting given by Cayen Robertson at the Mendocino Art Center.
+In 2012, I took a workshop in monoprinting given by Cayen Robertson at the Mendocino Art Center.
 I instantly fell in love with all things ink: the smell, the texture, the brayer, the infinite possibilities.
-I was pretty good at it, too, getting my first piece into a prestigious show at O’Hanlon—“Women Artists Making Their Mark”—just three months after taking that first workshop.
+I was pretty good at it, too, getting my first piece into a prestigious show at O’Hanlon—“Bay Area Women Artists”—just a few months after taking that first workshop.
 I took workshops with Cayen at O’Hanlon for five or six more years.

 Print making has a long, storied, rich place in the history of art.
 But here is the simple truth: all printing is the transfer of ink from one surface (the plate) onto another (the art surface).
 The ink may be spread on a wood block, a piece of linoleum, a piece of plastic, or an etched metal plate.
 It may be transferred onto paper, or wood, or silk, or canvas.
 The essence is the same: printing is the transfer of ink from one surface onto another.

-Photo transfers are the transfer of ink from printed material such as photographs, magazines, scans, or computer printouts onto an art surface.
-Robert Rauschenberg is usually associated with making significant advances in print innovation in modern times.
-He was very experimental in his use of photo transfers, trying various solvents to transfer the ink from, for instance, magazine pages and pictures onto various surfaces.
 In a recent article in the New York Times celebrating what would have been his 100th birthday, the author writes, Rauschenberg “remains a celebrated figure in the 21st century because he gave license to succeeding generations of young artists to think about art in a new way, not as an expression of draftsmanly skill or inner torment, but rather as a playful process.”

 I think my favorite contemporary artist who combines photo transfers with painting and drawing is the Nigerian American artist Njideka Akunyili Crosby.
 Her complicated works transfer images of Nigerian life and family onto huge, multi-layered, and stunning art works.
+See https://www.njidekaakunyilicrosby.com/selected-works.

 In this context, the computer is a tool that improves my sight, improves my imagination, and allows me to reassemble and recontextualize accidents of my experience.
 It makes me very happy that, having moved on from monoprinting to painting, I can still keep printing in my painting.
-Still keep ink in my toolbox, still keep one love while dreaming about another.
+Still keep ink in my toolbox, still keep one love while pursuing another.

 LIKE TOM STOPPARD

-1. STOPPARD PLAYS ARE MEANING-ADJACENT
+1. STOPPARD PLAYS ARE ABOUT IDEAS

+I like to think my paintings are primarily about ideas.
 They often allude to and reference truly profound artists: Morandi, Irwin, Rembrandt, Diebenkorn, Van Gogh, Thiebaud, Degas.
 Artists who dealt with huge problems in art like the nature of light, the subjectivity of experience, the architecture of space, the role of intention, the flatness of two-dimensional space.
 These are huge questions dealt with imaginatively and conscientiously by great artists.
-And I admire their efforts.
+I admire their efforts; I try hard to understand them.

 Very often discussions about art circle around discussions of perception, memory, and feeling.
 Perceptions get replicated or interpreted; memories soften and loosen perceptions; personal feelings get expressed.
-For me, though all of these are important, I think it is my background in philosophy that leads me to ideas as the source of my art.
+For me, though all of these are important, I think it is my background in philosophy that leads me to ideas as the primary source of my art.
 Ideas that come from beautiful poems, ideas that come from feminist rage, ideas that come from mythology, ideas that come from art that takes my breath away.

-2. STOPPARD PLAYS ARE WITTY AND CLEVER
+2. STOPPARD PLAYS ARE CLEVER

 Stoppard’s plays are always clever.
 They are playful, they have an elegant wit, a charm and delight.

 It always pleases me when someone walks into my studio or sees a painting in a show and there is a nice smile on their face.
-A smile of recognition, a smile of curiosity, an indication that they got my small joke, my small stab at meaning.
+A smile of recognition, a smile of curiosity, an indication that they got my small joke, my meaning.
+Robert Motherwell said a painting is “a visual trace of the human spirit.”
+And inventing an image that wakes you up a little or gets you to go read something or pay attention to what you just felt is a simple pleasure.

 3. STOPPARD STEALS FREELY

-Stoppard’s plays not only reference profound thinkers they steal whole swaths of their brilliance.
+Stoppard’s plays not only reference profound thinkers, they steal whole swaths of their brilliance.

 I steal freely in my art.
 I steal my husband’s photos, I steal bits and pieces off the internet, I steal motifs and actual images from other artists.
 I used to be a little self-conscious about this, but I have learned not to be.
 Photo transfers are participants in the appropriative tradition of art, and they are no more suspect as original art than collage or cross-cultural appropriation.
+It is my way of finding raw material I can rework, rethink, reassemble, remake to suit my own creative purposes.

+So, saying I am Like Tom Stoppard is a compact way for me to understand my art and to allow myself to observe myself as an artist, at least at this moment of my art practice.
 The book “What Do I Know of Joy,” by Cayen Robertson and Linda Martinez Robertson, opens with a quote from the poet Edward Hirsch, “Works of art initiate and provoke other works of art: the process is a source of art itself.”
 In a similar vein, Wayne Thiebaud writes, “I believe very much in the tradition that art comes from art and nothing else.”
 The Legion of Honor of the Fine Arts Museums of San Francsico recently had a Thiebaud retrospective entitled “Art Comes From Art.”
 That show liberated me.
 Thiebaud owned being an art thief, reinterpreting works by old masters and sometimes quite literally copying works he admired with few changes.

 It is a way of connecting to past artists and to other people generally.
 It is a way to learn but also to appreciate.
 To be inspired but also to invent.
 To respect but also to revise.